inet-framework/inet/doc/src/users-guide/ch-transmission-medium.rst

 --------

-For wireless communication, an additional module is required to model the shared physical medium where the communication takes place.
+For wireless communication, an additional module is required to model the shared physical medium where the communication takes place: the `radio medium` module.
 This module keeps track of transceivers, noise sources, ongoing transmissions, background noise, and other ongoing noises.